 Amritsar boasts of a number of quality hotels that provide the best in luxury and comfort for its guests.
-Among the best in Amritsar are Hotel Kumar International (3 star, situated on Albert Road just 15 km from Airport & 0.5 km from railway station), Hotel Royal Castle (3 star, situated on Albert Road just 9 km from Airport, 0.5 km from railway station & 3 km from bus stand), M.K.
-Hotel (4 star, situated in Ranjit Avenue just 7 km from Airport, 3 km from railway station & 4 km from bus stand), Mohan International Hotel (4 star, situated on Albert Road just 15 km from Airport & 0.5 km from railway station) and Ritz Plaza (3 star, situated on The Mall just 11 km from Airport & 0.5 km from railway station & 4 km from bus stand).
+Among the best in Amritsar are Hotel Kumar International (3 stars, situated on Albert Road just 15 km from Airport & 0.5 km from railway station), Hotel Royal Castle (3 stars, situated on Albert Road just 9 km from Airport, 0.5 km from railway station & 3 km from bus stand), M.K.
+Hotel (4 stars, situated in Ranjit Avenue just 7 km from Airport, 3 km from railway station & 4 km from bus stand), Mohan International Hotel (4 stars, situated on Albert Road just 15 km from Airport & 0.5 km from railway station) and Ritz Plaza (3 stars, situated on The Mall just 11 km from Airport & 0.5 km from railway station & 4 km from bus stand).

 By Air: The Rajasansi airport is situated at a distance of 10 km from the main city.
 Indian Airlines and other private flight operators provide regular services between Amritsar and other major Indian cities including Delhi and Mumbai.
 Taxis and local buses are easily available from the airport to reach Amritsar city.